-Why Use a Mortar & Pestle?
+Why Use a Pestle & Mortar?

 A) Coaxes essential oils out of spices, garlic, ginger, herbs, and a myriad of other ingredients slowly, breaking down rigid cells more thoroughly than any other method